 Are you being a good steward of the resources God has given you?
 Are you using your time wisely?
 What about your talents, your spiritual gifts and your finances?

-In verses 1-11 we see Peter still involved in his business of fishing.
-After Jesus used Peter’s boat, He blessed Peter with a huge catch of fish under circumstances that would not have happened naturally.
+In verses 1-11 we see Peter still involved in his fishing business.
+After Jesus used his boat to minister to the crowds, He blessed Peter with a huge catch of fish under circumstances that would not have happened naturally.
 Peter caught a glimpse of who Jesus really was.
 When he did he fell to his knees and responded, “Depart from me, for I am a sinful man, O Lord!'”

 Likewise, when we see Jesus as He really is, it should expose our hearts and cause us to see ourselves as we really are—sinners in need of a Savior and then in constant need of His help and forgiveness.